linkerd/website/linkerd.io/content/2.13/tasks/configuring-retries.md

     isRetryable: true ### ADD THIS LINE ###
 ```

-Retries are supported for _all_ idempotent requests, whatever verb they use
+Retries are supported for _all_ idempotent requests, whatever verb they use,
-and whether or not they have bodies.
-In particular, this means that gRPC
+and whether or not they have a body.
+In particular, this mean that gRPC
 requests can be retried.
+However, requests will not be retried if the body
+exceeds 64KiB.

 ## Retry Budgets